 These Spiced Gingerbread Cookie Bars will definitely fill you with the spirit of the holiday season.
-They are slightly spicy, tender and sweet and just delicious.
+They are slightly spicy, tender, sweet, and just delicious!

 These Gingerbread Cookie Bars have the most wonderful texture – they are soft and chewy and just melt in your mouth.
 You can top them with a basic white icing, or with a delicious cream cheese frosting or don’t top them at all.
 I promise they are delicious any way you serve them.